Solution

 1. Cards over lists, decided by testing not assumption.

-The first version of the lessons feature used a scrollable list.
-One participant said it plainly during usability testing: "Wow, seems like a LOT I need to learn."
 The list framed learning as a backlog.
-I tested two versions with 6 participants and 5 of 6 preferred cards, not because they looked better, but because they felt low-commitment and self-directed.
+I tested two versions with 6 participants and 5 of 6 preferred cards, because they felt low-commitment and self-directed.
 Students could explore in any order without a sense of a queue to clear.

 1. Gamification tied to real actions, not arbitrary points.

 Coins are only earned through meaningful actions: completing a share, finishing a lesson, correctly identifying whether a food item is safe.
-The virtual fridge is a persistent, visible record of impact that gives students something to return to even when their fridge is full.
+The virtual fridge is a visible record of impact that gives students something to return to even when their fridge is full.

-1. Fixing the invisible button.
+1. Fixing the invisible button and the trust problem underneath it.

 DESIGN SYSTEM & VISUAL IDENTITY